Addition of Fronts

 Fronts are NOT drawn by numerical weather forecast models, but by skill weather forecast meteorologists.

-As Windy shows maps directly and automatically issued from weather forecast models, there is no way to show fronts.
+As Windy shows maps directly issued from weather forecast models, there is no way to show fronts automatically.

 planetjim last edited by